There are 4 main grant categories. Click on the drop down boxes to find out more about each one:

 All calculations should be net of any VAT, as we are unable to fund Value Added Tax as part of the grant scheme.

-Organisations will need to fund approved projects in full, then claim the grant sum payment upon successful validation by Folkestone & Hythe District Council.
+Organisations will need to fund approved projects up front in full, then claim the grant sum payment upon successful validation by Folkestone & Hythe District Council.
+Approved projects should be delivered within the scope set out within the application, as this forms the basis on which funding is agreed.

 What we are unable to fund via this scheme